ByLy23/Typesty-Interpreter/README.md

 ## Contact

-If you want to contact me, you can write to me on [LinkedIn](https://www.linkedin.com/in/byronorellana-byly23/) or write to my [email](byronorellana556@hotmail.com).
+If you want to contact me, you can write to me on [LinkedIn](https://www.linkedin.com/in/byronorellana-byly23/) or write to my email [byronorellana556@hotmail.com].